Mae Sot: Climate

 Mae Sot has a tropical savanna climate (Köppen climate classification Aw).
 Winters are dry and very warm.
 Temperatures rise until April, which is very hot with the average daily maximum at 36.8 °C. The monsoon season runs from May to October, with heavy rain and somewhat cooler temperatures during the day, although nights remain warm.

+Transportation

+Mae Sot Airport (IATA: MAQ, ICAO: VTPM) serves domestic flights.
+In 2024, the airport was used to transport Myanmar military officials and families back to Myanmar.
+As of march 2025, Mae Sot airport only serves flights to and from Bangkok.

+Mae Sot bus station is located adjacent to the airport.